Painting Metal Surfaces: Techniques and Best Practices

 Preventing Rust When Painting Metal

-As an optional final step, apply 2-3 coats of acrylic sealant or clear topcoat.
-Sealants provide an durable protective barrier and can further prevent rust formation.
-Reapply the sealant every few years to maintain protection.
+As a final step, apply 2–3 coats of a clear acrylic sealant.
+Reapply every few years to maintain rust protection.

 How to Get a Smooth Finish on Painted Metal